AFitzgerald95/09-readmeGenerator/Develop/README.md

-  # 09-readmeGenerator
+  # 11-noteTaker

   ## Description
-  To allow developers to quickly make a README file in order to spend more time working on their projects.
+  An application that allows smart business owners to write and save notes so that they can organize the task of the business.

   ## Table of Contents
-  The application will take various answers of the user into account so that every README is unique and specific to its particular project.
+  Application can be used to write and save notes

   ## Installation
-  Run npm i
+  npm i

   ## Usage
-  To answer the questions once they are prompted to do so.
+  Read the Documentation.

   ## Contribution Guidelines
-  Follow best practices for commits.
+  Save after each entry.

   ## Github
-  UCFDevs
+  AFitzgerald95

   ## Test
-  Run npm test
+  npm test

   ## License